NIKOLENKO-TE/ALLCOM_QA/README.md

    The primary objective was to formulate a comprehensive set of test scenarios encompassing key functionalities on the site.
 This spans user registration, data input, and validation processes.

 2. **Test Automation**
-   A test automation framework was crafted utilizing Selenium and TestNG.
+   A test automation framework was crafted utilizing Selenium, Cucumber and TestNG.
 The suite covers a spectrum of basic and edge use cases to ensure robust testing.

 3. **Integration with Continuous Integration System (Jenkins)** To ensure seamless execution of integration tests, integration with the continuous integration system (Jenkins) was established.
 This ensures automatic test runs with each code change.